wellneverknow/command-start-stop/README.md

 - The issue is not already assigned
 - The hunter has not reached the maximum number of concurrent tasks
 - The command is not disabled at the repository or organization level
-- TODO: If the hunter meets the required karma and XP requirements
+- TODO: If the hunter meets the required XP requirements

 ### Stop a task